etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

 ###  Parameters

-When a process (PL/SQL or Java) or a Jasper Report is set as _Standard_, a pop-up message is automatically generated and displayed when invoking it, this message looks like this:
+When a process (SQL or Java) or a Jasper Report is set as _Standard_, a pop-up message is automatically generated and displayed when invoking it, this message looks like this:

 ![](../../../assets/developer-guide/etendo-classic/concepts/Processes-0.png)